christiansandberg/canopen/README.rst

     async def main():

+        # Start with creating a network representing one CAN bus
+        network = canopen.Network()

-        # Open CAN bus
+        # Connect to the CAN bus
         # Arguments are passed to python-can's can.Bus() constructor
         # (see https://python-can.readthedocs.io/en/latest/bus.html).
-        bus = can.BUS(interface='pcan', bitrate=1000000)

-        # Create a network representing one CAN bus
-        network = canopen.Network(bus)

-        # Start the notifier to enable canopen to respond to incoming CAN message
+        # Note the loop parameter to enable asyncio operation
         loop = asyncio.get_event_loop()
-        network.notifier = can.Notifier(bus, network.listeners, 1, loop=loop)
+        network.connect(interface='pcan', bitrate=1000000, loop=loop)

         # Create two independent tasks for two nodes 51 and 52 which will run concurrently
         task1 = asyncio.create_task(my_node(network, 51, '/path/to/object_dictionary.eds'))